Multiprocessing for Multicore Systems

 Notice that the responses are not in numerical order.
 In general, parallel programs do not guarantee ordering unless the library or the programmer forces it.
 In this case the processes results are printed as they arrive.

-Note that multiprocessing requires a main() function and must be run inside it.
+Note that multiprocessing requires a main() function or section and must be run inside it.
 This means that some examples, such as the multiprocessing.Pool examples, will not work in the interactive interpreter.

 The Pool Class